hazypak/chassis-decoder/README.md

   Cloudflare Turnstile captcha before a lookup.
 If they're not set, the captcha is skipped.
 - `GROQ_API_KEY` — used to tidy up the report's markdown formatting.
 Skipped if absent.
 - `SERPER_API_KEY` — used for the salvage/auction web search.
-Skipped if absent.
+Skipped if absent

 ## Stack

 Next.js (App Router), React, and Tailwind.
-That's about it.
+Thats about it.

 ## Note on ads

-The banner slots are just placeholders right now — no ad network is loaded.
+The banner slots are just placeholders right now  no ad network is loaded.

+Thats all.